SamWololo/Threatened-Species/README.md

 Begun writing rmarkdown.
 I will want to write a powerpoint version.
 Presentations are 5 minutes long.
 It's in an ignite format, which means 10 slides, 30 seconds for each slide.
 Made improvements throughout the Rcode.
 Libraries reproducible now.
 Having great difficulty merging my dataframes.
+Note:I changed the column names of Turtle_status in the .csv.
+This makes this df not reproducible.
+I need to figure this out before I turn it in.
+Table of the occurrence map is outdated.
+Map has correct pts

+5/9/2018
+Dividing project into different .R files.
+So far I have libraries, data processing and then the graphical analysis.
+I need to make it clear that the data processing part shouldn't be run upon evaluation.
+I will be putting a line of code to run the iucn/gbif/amniote merged dataframe at the start of the graphical analysis portion of the script.
+So far, I have a few boxplots and a graph.
+I've created some scatterplots as well.